 - The Buckinghamshire, Berkshire and Oxfordshire Wildlife Trust also manage an array of beautiful nature reserves where you can walk – check out their website https://www.bbowt.org.uk/explore as well as dog walks in Oxfordshire, they also have ideas for Wild Walks and Family Days out

 - Pinsley Woods (AKA Bluebell Woods) in Church Hanborough is beautiful at any time of year, but when the bluebells come out in the Spring it really comes into its own.

-…and if you want to protect your lips and hands in this cold weather, check out our range of pure and natural skincare – our range of award winning lip balms and hand salves contain only natural ingredients and we donate 5p per product sold to BBOWT (Berks, Buck, Oxon Wildlife Trust)
+…and if you want to treat your dog to some soothing dog paw balm when you get back, we have just the thing!
+Our range of award winning lip balms , hand salves and dog balms contain only natural ingredients and we donate 5p per product sold to BBOWT (Berks, Buck, Oxon Wildlife Trust)

 UPDATE- we’ve recently published another blog to share more of our fave walks here if you’d like a look!